 The CSDE knows that the ARP ESSER state-level funding gives Connecticut the unprecedented opportunity to reimagine schools to transform students' lives with an equity-focused lens.
-Given the incredibly tight timeline associated with the ARP ESSER State Plan, and the need to thoughtfully plan in order to support students in the immediate future but also for years to come, the CSDE developed the Connecticut ARP ESSER state set-aside funds plan to allow evolution over time, updated as we gain additional knowledge about the longer-term impacts of the COVID-19 pandemic and what use of resources are most impactful for underserved students.
+Given the incredibly tight timeline associated with the ARP ESSER State Plan, and the need to thoughtfully plan in order to support students in the immediate future but also for years to come, the CSDE developed the Connecticut ARP ESSER state set aside funds plan to allow evolution over time, updated as we gain additional knowledge about the longer-term impacts of the COVID-19 pandemic and what use of resources are most impactful for underserved students.
+This update of Connecticut's ARP ESSER plan is a result of ongoing communication with our LEAs; an evaluation of data collected over the last two years including type of instruction, attendance, and student assessment; and engagement with a broad group of stakeholders.